CuBoulder/express_documentation/docs/creating_custom_bundles.md

 4. Download the release files, e.g. "module-7.x-1.1.tar.gz".
 5. Run md5 on your downloaded file, e.g. "md5 module-7.x-1.1.tar.gz".
 6. Edit your release notes and add the checksum, e.g. "md5: ceb3af66ab78e65def488a175a54d5d4".
+7. Optional & Broken - Add "Release type:" to the release notes with a value of "Bug fixes", "New features", or "Security update".
+The default release type is "Bug Fixes". ex.
+"Release type: New features"
-7. Go to "admin/reports/updates" to check if your custom module reports needing an update.
+8. Go to "admin/reports/updates" to check if your custom module reports needing an update.